 The Helen P. Denit Honors Program is always looking to kick up creativity in the classroom.

 The Denit Honors Program supports faculty who want to involve undergraduates in the learning process.
-UB does not have an honors faculty; rather, professors in every college propose seminars, team-taught courses and multidisciplinary explorations of topics that inspire their own curiosity and passion.
+UBalt does not have an honors faculty; rather, professors in every college propose seminars, team-taught courses and multidisciplinary explorations of topics that inspire their own curiosity and passion.